Sabre Insurance Executes Share Buy-Back, Adjusts Voting Rights - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Sabre Insurance Group plc has executed a share buy-back program, purchasing 111,818 ordinary shares for cancellation, as authorized by its shareholders.
-This transaction reduces the total number of shares in issue to 249,781,071, impacting the company’s voting rights structure and potentially influencing shareholder interests.
+Sabre Insurance Group plc has executed a share buy-back program, purchasing 42,685 ordinary shares for cancellation, as authorized by shareholders.
+This action reduces the total number of shares in issue to 249,554,061, impacting the company’s total voting rights and potentially affecting shareholder interests.

 The most recent analyst rating on (GB:SBRE) stock is a Buy with a £2.05 price target.
 To see the full list of analyst forecasts on Sabre Insurance Group plc stock, see the GB:SBRE Stock Forecast page.